 The answer is perhaps not so bad — it is because we, like all conservationists, are action-oriented and eager to implement strategies based on conventional scientific wisdom.
 But the startling discovery of a murderous killing rate of orangutans should remind us to never accept conventional wisdom as fact, and to always be collecting fresh data and conducting new studies.

-Text by Peter Kareiva for The Nature Conservancy's Cool Green Science Blog.
+Peter Kareiva wrote this for The Nature Conservancy's Cool Green Science Blog and it is republished with permission here.